Were you injured in an accident that wasn't your fault?

 Our injury compensation calculator tells you if you may have a claim, how much compensation you could claim, and what you can claim for.

 Find out what your injury claim could be worth now:

 All road users in Halifax and across the UK, owe a legal duty of care to each other, including drivers, cyclists and pedestrians.
 If someone else was to blame for your injury, you may be able to claim compensation.

 Whether you were hurt in a collision, or were injured as a pedestrian, our guide to road accident claims sets out everything you need to know about how to get started.

 Work accident claims in Halifax

-Clinical and medical negligence in Halifax
+Clinical negligence claims in Halifax

 Legal advisors can assist with claiming work related compensation for industrial illness that range from industrial deafness to asthma caused by isocyanates.

 A No Win, No Fee agreement protects you by ensuring that you will not need to pay any legal fees if your claim is unsuccessful.
 No Win, No Fee agreements are also called a Conditional Fee Agreement or CFA.

 Halifax injury claimants will also not have to pay any fees upfront with a CFA.